evannetwork/tnt-docs/docs/v0.3/For Developers/trusttrace-a-love-story-from-b2b.md

 # Before you start

+## Event handling and Credential, Presentation Updates

+In this examples we focus on the explanation of the API service endpoints.
+Listening for incoming data and for events, when DRAFT entities switches to ACTIVE state, is handled in a separate section.
+In the examples we will just assume, that the data processing has finished or has already arrived the other party.

+If you want to know, how to deal with TRUST&TRACE relay functionality, please head over to [TRUST&TRACE relay].

 ## Alice and Bob

 We shall be using Alice and Bob, as the two parties, in the examples presented in this document.